 Process and technology siloes around data continue to hold companies back—at least for the time being.
 Sixty-four percent of survey respondents said their marketing and CX technologies are fragmented, with a lack of integration between systems.
 This is a fundamental issue that must be addressed before investments in CX can deliver on their full potential, according to John Watton, Adobe’s senior director of enterprise marketing in EMEA.

-“New segmentation methods, marketing automation, AI–these innovations are opening up new opportunities for brands to get close to customers, but their value is directly proportional to the quality of data being fed into them,” he told CMO by Adobe.
+“New segmentation methods, marketing automation, AI–these innovations are opening up new opportunities for brands to get close to customers, but their value is directly proportional to the quality of data being fed into them,” he told CMO.com.
 “Without a strong, secure data foundation in place, it’s almost impossible to effectively manage all the information you collect, much less extract the precious insight it contains.”

 Brands are determined to address this issue.
 Sixty-three percent of IT professionals have made it a priority to improve the way they collect data and unify it onto a single, central platform.
 Meanwhile, 42% of marketers plan to integrate their data for better workflows and to improve their approaches to insights for a more holistic view of customers.